 The paper is organized as follows.
-Section II discusses the identification via external instruments in the Proxy-VAR framework.
-Section III introduces the construction of the proxy for asset purchases shocks used to identify the VAR model.
-Section IV presents the main results and Section V compares our approach to an alternative high-frequency proxy, tests the relative strength of the two instruments and discusses their differences.
-Section VI conducts counterfactual exercises to assess the role of asset purchases as a source of business cycle fluctuations.
-Section VII concludes.
+Section II discusses the identification via external instruments in the proxy-VAR framework.
+Section III introduces the construction of the proxy for asset purchase shocks used to identify the VAR model.
+Section IV presents the main results, and Section V compares our approach to alternative HF proxies, tests their relative strengths and discusses their differences.
+Section VI concludes the paper.